DigitalByAli/DOCSY/src/introduction/models.md

 }
 ```

 You need to restart the server after modifying the `/models` folder.
-You can type `oksy` to start the OKSY server if you are inside the docker container.
+You can type `oksy` to start the OKSY server if you are inside the Docker container.
 After restarting the server you should have 2 new tables (`brand` and `car`) added to your database (`database.sqlite`)

 ```
 TODO: SCREENSHOT VAN 2 TABBELLEN